 How can AI help disabled people?

-A robot sits on a bench with a laptopDuring a FREE webinar on Wednesday 17 April 2024 with Robin Christopherson MBE from AbilityNet, Michael Vermeersch from Microsoft, and Tamsin Keyes from Headway the brain injury association, shared ways on 'How can AI help disabled people?' and the myriad of ways AI (Artificial Intelligence) can improve your life!
+Robin Christopherson MBE from AbilityNet, Michael Vermeersch from Microsoft, and Tamsin Keyes from Headway the brain injury association, discussed how AI can help disabled people.
+In the webinar recording you can:

-• Learn about how AI can make everyday tasks more efficient.
+- Learn how AI can make everyday tasks more efficient.

 It has also made him a passionate and powerful advocate for accessibility, inclusive design and digital inclusion, making the case for social and technical changes to business, government, third sector, universities and many other organisations.